serverless-dna/EFFE/README.md

 Effe (pr. e-ff-y) connects your frontend javascript applications to your backend Event Driven Architecture (EDA).
-Effe is a framework-agnostic event hub providing a familiar event bus interface for your front-end components combined with an extensible connector interface to enable events to flow between your backend hosted server components.
+Effe is a framework-agnostic event hub providing a familiar event bus interface for your front-end components combined with an extensible connector interface to enable events to flow between your backend hosted server components and the front-end EventHub.

 The implementation is a pure EventHub implementation with clear responsibilities.
 EventHub has a single purpose - to transmit events to subscribed callbacks for each channel when a message is published.
 A Subscriber may subscribe to ALL messages published on the EventHub by subscribing to the wildcard channel "\*".